 The minor in Schools, Education, and Society is intended for students who have an interest in any of the educational topics mentioned above but are not pursuing a teaching license.
 Students in the SES minor come from majors across the Wake Forest campus, including but not limited to Communication, Economics, English, Health & Exercise Science, Mathematics, Politics & International Affairs, Psychology, and Sociology.

 The Department of Education also houses the university’s College-to-Career Course Series, which is designed to provide Wake Forest students with a unique opportunity to receive course credit to explore personal attributes that influence future academic and professional decisions and to consider the factors that create a meaningful, fulfilling life after Wake Forest.

 Three Master of Arts in Education programs are available for prospective graduate students.

 Prospective students and faculty advisers can find information about courses and programs in our Start-up Kit for Prospective Students.

-For a list of course for the current semester, see the Spring 2019 Course Flyer.
+For a list of course for the current semester, see the Fall 2019 Course Flyer.

 Undergraduate Program Information

 Undergraduate students with an interest in pursuing a major or minor in the Department of Education are encouraged to consider the following programs:

 Graduate Program Information